RTEMS/rtems-docs/user/support/bugs.rst

 * the bug is not reproducible at all,

-* the RTEMS version is quite old and no longer used by RTEMS maintainers,
+* the RTEMS version is quite old and no longer used by RTEMS maintainers, or

 * fixing the bug has a low priority for others.